solhuebner/PCA9685-Arduino/README.md

 ### Servo Evaluator Example

-In this example, we utilize the ServoEvaluator class to assist with setting PWM frequencies when working with servos.
+In this example, we utilize the `PCA9685_ServoEval` class to assist with setting PWM frequencies when working with servos.

-We will be using Wire1, which is only available on boards with SDA1/SCL1 (e.g. Due/Mega/etc.) - change to Wire if Wire1 is unavailable.
+We will be using `Wire1`, which is only available on boards with SDA1/SCL1 (e.g. Due/Mega/etc.) - change to `Wire` if `Wire1` is unavailable.

 ```Arduino
 #include "PCA9685.h"